Douglas Coupland on Novelty and Craft; the analog world gets new attention

 Gesigneerd boek van Freek de Jonge

-Birds, Brancusi and Starling
+Birds, Brancusi and Starling; Autoxylopyrocycloboros

 Some days ago, I wrote about ‘Bird,’ Brancusi’s artwork, which I stumbled upon in Bucharest’s National Gallery.
 Steichen bought it and paid a premium to import it into the US.